 The University will respond to claims of Sexual Misconduct.
 An individual who has experienced Sexual Misconduct is not required to try to resolve the matter themselves.
 Students should contact the Deputy Title IX Coordinator located in the Office of Community Life for allegations involving a University student respondent(s).
-Employees should contact the Deputy Title IX Coordinator located in the Office of Human Resources for allegations involving a University Employee respondent(s).
-The Title IX Coordinator located in the Office of Government and Community Relations can be contacted for any reported allegation and can direct a reporting party to the appropriate Deputy Title IX Coordinator or Investigator to provide assistance.
+Employees should contact the Deputy Title IX Coordinator located in the Office of Government and Community Relations can be contacted for any reported allegation and can direct a reporting party to the appropriate Deputy Title IX Coordinator or Investigator to provide assistance.
 See Policy section, Oversight of Sexual Misconduct Complaints, for contact information of the Title IX Coordinator and Deputy Coordinators.
 Sexual Misconduct may also be reported to a University Responsible Employee.